 Lighthouse Cafe (Breakfast & Lunch only) Breakfast and lunch standout, Danish specialty dishes

 Salito’s Crab House (American, Bay Views) Great deck in back by the water.

 Sausalito Gourmet Deli (Deli)

 Seafood Peddler (Seafood, also have a small seafood market)

-Sushi Ran (Sushi) Popular place that draws diners from across the Bay Area
+Sushi Ran (Sushi) Regional attraction that draws sushi fans from across the Bay Area

 Taste of Rome (Coffee Shop)